-Seven BIM Manager tasks that helps your business grow.
+Seven BIM Manager tasks that help your business grow.

 A full-time BIM manager or a person, who can perform the task of ensuring productivity with no frustration, is a necessity for construction firms today.
-A BIM manager takes up the leadership role and ensures the improvement in quality of all the projects in the organization.
-There are many responsibilities and a significant role for a BIM manager in a construction firms.
-BIM Managers are responsible for the positive transformation ensure the firms offer improved services and designs to its clients.
+A BIM manager takes up the leadership role and ensures the improvement in the quality of all the projects in the organization.
+There are many responsibilities and a significant role for a BIM manager in a construction firm.
+BIM Managers are responsible for the positive transformation ensure the firms offer improved services and designs to their clients.

 Bringing a change in mindset:

-Changing over the workforce of the firm to a new technological reform applicable industry wide, for example transformation from hand drawing to AutoCAD and now from AutoCAD to Revit.
+Changing over the workforce of the firm to a new technological reform applicable industry-wide, for example, the transformation from hand drawing to AutoCAD and now from AutoCAD to Revit.
 These changes are quite intensive incorporating many consecutive tasks concurrently to be operational.
-As it may take long time from several months to several years depending on the firm’s approach, the BIM manager is called upon to do this task.
-It is his/her duty to set up a plan of actions and steps to fulfill the requirements of the firm and the progress of the company along its goals.
+As it may take a long time from several months to several years depending on the firm’s approach, the BIM manager is called upon to do this task.
+It is his/her duty to set up a plan of actions and steps to fulfil the requirements of the firm and the progress of the company along with its goals.